Raising Goats for Beginners

 However, drafts should be avoided as they can cause issues such as respiratory infections in goats.
 This can be prevented by ensuring there are no gaps or openings that allow for excess air flow, especially during cold or windy weather.

-During the off-season, your goat will need a diet of high-quality hay.
-Read more on hay for goats here.
+- Hay: During the off-season, your goat will need a diet of high-quality hay.
 Hay can play an important part in your goat’s nutrition, so you will want to find a source near to you that is affordable and easy to get bales of hay from.
+A goat will need about 2 pounds of hay a day in the winter, which is about 3-4 bales a month.

 Water is essential for any livestock, especially dairy goats.
 Be sure your goats have access to fresh water at all times in a few different locations in their shelter and out in the pasture.

 Not all areas and pastures are created equal, and where you live may be deficient in minerals that can affect a goat.
-To help, you will want to have a mineral block that can provide essential nutrients, especially if your pasture is lacking.
+To help, you will want to have a mineral block or a container of loose minerals that can provide essential nutrients, especially if your pasture is lacking.

 Understanding Goat Basics